rajeshm7910/apigee-hybrid-terraform/apigee-on-eks/README.md

 ## Disclaimer
 This tool is open-source software.
 It is not an officially supported Google product.
 It is not a part of Apigee, or any other officially supported Google Product.

-## Architecture

-The following diagram illustrates the architecture of Apigee Hybrid on Azure AKS:

-![Apigee Hybrid on EKS Architecture](Images/aws-objects.png)

 ## How to Setup Apigee hybrid on AWS EKS Clusters using Terraform

 The terraform configuration defines a new VPC in which to provision the cluster, and uses the public EKS module to create the required resources, including Auto Scaling Groups, security groups, and IAM Roles and Policies.
 Open the main.tf file to review the module configuration.
 The eks_managed_node_groups parameter configures the cluster with three nodes across two node groups.

+### Architecture

+The following diagram illustrates the architecture of Apigee Hybrid on Azure AKS:

+![Apigee Hybrid on EKS Architecture](Images/aws-objects.png)

 ## Getting Started